hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

 Weight :guilabel:`Weight Paint`
    The weight value that is applied to the vertex group.

-   Use :kbd:`Ctrl-LMB` to sample the weight value of clicked vertex.
+   Use :kbd:`Shift-X` to sample the weight value of clicked vertex.
-   :kbd:`Shift-LMB` lets you select the group from which to sample from.
+   :kbd:`Shift-Ctrl-X` lets you select the group from which to sample from.

 .. _bpy.types.Brush.direction: